SimonLim03/Analysis-of-Company-Performance-SQL-/README.md

 <hr>

 <p>
 3. The HR Team wants to know for each employee what was their age on the date they joined the company and who they currently report to.
-Provide them with a list of every employees with the following information:

-their full name (first name and last name combined in a single field)

-their job title

-their age at the time they were hired

-their tenure in years until current date

-their manager full name (first name and last name combined in a single field)

-their manager job title
+The HR Team wants to know for each employee what was their age on the date they joined the company and who they currently report to.
+There are 9 employees in Northwind and here is a table for each employee with the age they were hired and the name of their manager.

+Employee name	The age employee was hired	Name of the manager Anne Dodsworth	29	Steven Buchanan
+Janet Leverling	29	Andrew Fuller
+Michael Suyama	30	Steven Buchanan
+Robert King	34	Steven Buchanan
+Laura Callahan	36	Andrew Fuller
+Steven Buchanan	39	Andrew Fuller
+Andrew Fuller	40	None
+Nancy Davolio	43	Andrew Fuller
+Margaret Peacock	56	Andrew Fuller

 </p>